f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     HA-Interconnect ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?               ?
     FLD-ML-00054045:~ jmccarron$

-Below is an example table view fomr an SNMP manager polling SNMP ifIndex OID: .1.3.6.1.2.1.2.2.1
+Below is an example table view from an SNMP manager polling SNMP ifIndex OID: .1.3.6.1.2.1.2.2.1

 +-------------+---------------------+----------------+-----------+-------------+--------------------+-------------------+------------------+------------------+----------------+-------------------+--------------------+------------------+----------------+-----------------------+-----------------+--------------------+---------------------+-------------------+-----------------+---------------+----------------+-----------------+